November 27, 2025

 • Faces are flat surfaces formed by connecting three or more edges of the model.

-• Mesh is a collection of verticals, edges, and faces that build a structural framework of any 3D object.
+• Mesh is a collection of vertices, edges, and faces that build a structural framework of any 3D object.

 • Polygonal modelling creates 3D objects by manipulating vertices, edges, and polygons.
 This technique is widely used in the entertainment industry.